Maintaining the Shine of Your Stainless Steel Sink

 So, how do you properly maintain your Stainless Steel Sinks?

 All you have to do is follow the instructions provided in this article.

 Weekly, you have to wash your sink with mild dish detergent using a soft sponge or towel to prevent whatever mineral accumulation coming from the water.
 With a soft piece of cloth, dry your sink after to avoid creating a dull appearance of the sink.
-For oils spots or harder soot, you can make use of baking soda with water.
+For oil spots or harder soot, you can make use of baking soda with water.
 Using a soft sponge, scrub towards the direction of the spot.
 Do not use steel wool on the sink.
-This will scratch the surface and tamper the appearance of your sink.
+This will scratch the surface and tamper with the appearance of your sink.

 It is best if you do not let your food left to dry on the surface of your sink.
 This can cause discoloration.
 Scratches may also be found on the stainless steel sink over its lifetime.
 You can make use of a protective grid so as to prevent scratches on the sink.
 You can make use of products like Bar Keepers Friend to remove fine cosmetic scratches.
 Then, follow the manufacturer’s directions.

 Oily fingerprints may be removed with the use of undiluted white vinegar.
 Pour out a working amount over a soft cloth or paper towel.
 Then rub over the fingerprints.
 Rinse.
 You can also try using a window cleaner with ammonia.
-However, be aware that ammonia has chemicals which may dull granite or other solid surfaces.
+However, be aware that ammonia has chemicals that may dull granite or other solid surfaces.

-Oil, whether it be mineral or olive has the power to remove smudges and gives luster as if it was new.
+Oil, whether it be mineral or olive has the power to remove smudges and will give luster as if it was new.
 In doing so, you have to first make sure that your sink is dry.
 Start with small drops on a paper towel and rub over the surface of the sink.
 You can repeat this step until you are satisfied with the results.